Japan Itinerary Kyoto Mt Fuji Tokyo by JetSettingFools.com

 Super Mario greeter at Super Potato in Akihabara in Tokyo, Japan

 On Day 12, go to the Ginza District for an upscale shopping experience.
 Home to luxury retailers and high-end flagship stores, the shopping streets of Ginza sit on the most expensive real estate in the world.
-Shop ‘til you drop…then switch gears and head to Akihabara.
+Shop ‘til you drop…then head to Akihabara.

 The Akihabara District is nicknamed Electric Town for the abundance of electronic shops, computer goods and video games.
 In addition to computer geeks and gamers, fans of anime and manga also congregate in Akihabara.
 Join in the fun and test your skills at one of the top arcades, like Taito HEY, Super Potato or Club Sega.

-End the day at one of the district’s Maid Cafes (a real-life fantasy land for some people, while downright bizarre to others), try your luck at a Pachinko Parlor or sing your heart out at a Tokyo karaoke joint.
+End the day at one of the district’s Maid Cafes, try your luck at a Pachinko Parlor or sing your heart out at a Tokyo karaoke joint.
 Either way, stay in Akihabara after dark when the neon lights come on.

 Day 13: Learn More About Japanese Culture